10 Essential Watering Tips to Keep Your Landscape Alive

 Shrubs benefit from slower watering that soaks down to the roots.

-• Soaker hose: 60 to 90 minutes, once per week
+• Soaker hose: 60 to 90 minutes, two to four times per week

 The goal is not speed, it is depth.
 Let the water soak in gradually.